Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ![missing image](Images/Image_006.png)

-Near the end of the list of the Library Browser, you will find the **Xilinx Toolbox**.
-This contains three sub-libraries:
+In the list of libraries, you will find the **AMD Toolbox**.
+This contains four sub-libraries:
 * AI Engine
 * HDL
 * HLS
+* Utilities

 Click the **AI Engine** section.
 This reveals seven subsections: